Emergency Services and Basic Needs

 - Social Security Cards or Birth Certificates for each person in your Household.
 Individuals may not be added to the family record without documentation.

-- A Photo ID is required for all adults receiving services.*On each visit thereafter, you will need to bring current Proof of Address and current Proof of Income.
+- A Photo ID is required for all adults receiving services..

-*Every six months an evaluation and update is conducted to see how our services have helped and to seek ways to increase self-reliaince.
+*Every six months an evaluation and update is conducted to see how our services have helped and to seek ways to increase self-reliance.
 On these visits, HNS staff will ask to see all of the documents provided on the first visit.
+This process will also ensure that all members listed on the family record are still residing in the household. .

 House of Neighborly Service (HNS) collects data to support our work.
 We track client progress, and guide them along their path.
 We use multiple assessment tools to determine their level of satisfaction.
 On an average, 90% of clients report on their six month update that their immediate needs had been met by receiving services at HNS.
 More than 60% of our clients maintained or improved their living situation on a long-term basis.